 The Collateral securing the Notes and the Subsidiary Guarantees may be released or reduced in the event of certain asset sales and certain other circumstances.
 In addition, the Collateral will be shared on a pari passu basis pursuant to the Intercreditor Agreement, as supplemented, entered into by the holders of the Existing Pari Passu Secured Indebtedness and the holders of Permitted Pari Passu Secured Indebtedness in the future (subject to conditions of completion and accession to the Intercreditor Agreement).
 See "Description of the Notes-Security."

-Intercreditor Agreement ......

-The Company, the initial Subsidiary Guarantor Pledgor, the Security Agent, the trustee with respect to the 2016 Notes, the trustee with respect to the February 2018 Notes, the trustee with respect to the July 2018 Notes and the trustee with respect to the January 2019 Notes, have entered into an intercreditor agreement dated June 15, 2017, as amended or supplemented from time to time (the "Intercreditor Agreement").
+Intercreditor Agreement The Company, the initial Subsidiary Guarantor Pledgor, the Security Agent, the trustee with respect to the 2016 Notes, the trustee with respect to the February 2018 Notes, the trustee with respect to the July 2018 Notes, the trustee with respect to the January 2019 Notes and the trustee with respect to the February 2019 Notes have entered into an intercreditor agreement dated June 15, 2017, as amended or supplemented from time to time (the "Intercreditor Agreement").
 The trustee for the Notes will accede to the Intercreditor Agreement on the Original Issue Date.
-This Intercreditor Agreement provides that the security interests held in the Collateral will be shared on a pari passu basis among the holders of the 2016 Notes, the holders of the February 2018 Notes, the holders of the July 2018 Notes, the holders of the July 2018 Notes, the holders of the Notes and the holders of other Permitted Pari Passu Secured Indebtedness.

-Use of Proceeds ......
-We in

-We intend to use the net proceeds to refinance certain of the Company's existing indebtedness.
+This Intercreditor Agreement provides that the security interests held in the Collateral will be shared on a pari passu basis among the holders of the 2016 Notes, the holders of the February 2018 Notes, the holders of the July 2018 Notes, the holders of the July 2018 Notes, the holders of the January 2019 Notes, the holders of the February 2019 Notes, the holders of the Notes and the holders of other Permitted Pari Passu Secured Indebtedness.
+Use of Proceeds We intend to use the net proceeds to refinance certain of the Company's existing indebtedness.
+Optional Redemption At any time prior to March 1, 2022, the Company may at its option redeem the Notes, in whole but not in part, at a redemption price equal to 100% of the principal amount of the Notes plus the Applicable Premium as of, and accrued and unpaid interest, if any, to (but not including) the redemption date, as set forth in "Description of the Notes-Optional Redemption."